codehaus/fabric3/modules/trunk/runtime/standalone/runtime-standalone/src/main/deploy/README.txt

-Copy your composites here to be deployed.
+Copy contributions here to be deployed.